MattSLangford/Mythos-Theme/README.md

 ## What Makes It Special

-- **Smart navigation** - Automatically reorganizes when you have lots of menu items
+- **Smart navigation** - Mobile full-screen menu and desktop dropdown with scrollable support
+- **Social media integration** - Connect all your platforms with beautiful icon layouts
+- **Fediverse creator support** - Enhanced link previews on Mastodon and Threads
 - **Post summaries** - Show previews or full posts, your choice
 - **Photo collections** - Beautiful grid layouts for your photos
 - **Archive pages** - Clean chronological list of all your posts